Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Introduction

 \section{Introduction}

-The well-known M-P (Moore-Penrose) pseudoinverse, discovered by E.H.
-Moore and later developed and popularized by R. Penrose, is useful for several linear-algebra applications; notably, to compute least-squares solutions of inconsistent systems of linear equations.
-If $A\!=\!U\Sigma V^\top$ is the real singular-value decomposition of $A$ (see \cite[Section 2.5.3]{GVL1996}, for example), then the M-P pseudoinverse of $A$ can be defined as $A^{\dagger}\!:=\!V\Sigma^{\dagger} U^\top$, where $\Sigma^{\dagger}$ has the shape of the transpose of the diagonal matrix $\Sigma$, and is derived from $\Sigma$ by taking reciprocals of the nonzero (diagonal) elements of $\Sigma$ (i.e., the nonzero singular values of $A$).
-The following celebrated theorem gives a fundamental characterization. \begin{theorem}[see {\cite[Theorem 1]{Penrose}}] For $A\!\in\!\mathbb{R}^{m \times n}$, the M-P pseudoinverse $A^{\dagger}$ is the unique $H\!\in\!\mathbb{R}^{n \times m}$ \hbox{satisfying:}
+The M-P (Moore-Penrose) pseudoinverse is an important object in numerical linear algebra.
+It has many uses; in particular, and relevant to our study, it can be used to compute least-squares solutions in the context of linear statistical models.
+Given a real singular-value decomposition $A\!=\!U\Sigma V^\top$ of $A$, the M-P pseudoinverse of $A$ is $A^{\dagger}\!:=\!V\Sigma^{\dagger} U^\top$, where the diagonal matrix $\Sigma^{\dagger}$ has the shape of the transpose of the diagonal matrix $\Sigma$, and is calculated from $\Sigma$ by taking reciprocals of the nonzero elements of $\Sigma$, and is otherwise 0 (see \cite[Section 2.5.3]{GVL1996}, for example).
+The following well-known theorem characterizes the M-P pseudoinverse. \begin{theo}[see {\cite[Theorem 1]{Penrose}}] For $A\!\in\!\mathbb{R}^{m \times n}$, the M-P pseudoinverse $A^{\dagger}$ is the unique $H\!\in\!\mathbb{R}^{n \times m}$ \hbox{satisfying:}